paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 <a id="section-9056"></a>
 ## § 9056.
 Production history of participating dairy operations
-**(a) Production history**

-(1) **In general** — Except as provided in paragraph (4) and subsection (b), when a dairy operation first registers to participate in dairy margin coverage, the production history of the dairy operation for dairy margin coverage is equal to the highest annual milk marketings of the participating dairy operation during any one of the 2011, 2012, or 2013 calendar years.
+**(a) Production history** Except as provided in subsection (b), the production history of a dairy operation for dairy margin coverage is equal to the highest annual milk marketings of the participating dairy operation during any 1 of the 2021, 2022, or 2023 calendar years.

-(2) **Adjustment** — In the subsequent calendar years ending before January 1, 2019, the Secretary shall adjust the production history of a participating dairy operation determined under paragraph (1) to reflect any increase in the national average milk production.

-(3) **Continued applicability of base production history** — A production history established for a dairy operation under paragraph (1) shall be the base production history for the dairy operation in subsequent years (as adjusted under paragraph (2), as applicable).

-(4) **Base production history adjustment for participating dairy operations with production of less than 5,000,000 pounds**

-  (A) *In general* — If the amount determined under paragraph (1) is less than 5,000,000 pounds, the production history of the dairy operation for dairy margin coverage shall be equal to—

-    (i) the amount determined under paragraph (1); plus

-    (ii) 75 percent of the amount described in subparagraph (B).

-  (B) *Amount* — The amount referred to in subparagraph (A)(ii) is, with respect to a dairy operation, the amount equal to—

-    (i) the production volume of such dairy operation for the 2019 milk marketing year; minus

-    (ii) the amount determined under paragraph (1).

-**(b) Election by new dairy operations**

-(1) **Dairy operations with less than 1 year of production history** — In the case of a participating dairy operation that has been in operation for less than a year, the participating dairy operation shall elect 1 of the following methods for the Secretary to determine the production history of the participating dairy operation:
+**(b) Election by new dairy operations** In the case of a participating dairy operation that has been in operation for less than a year, the participating dairy operation shall elect 1 of the following methods for the Secretary to determine the production history of the participating dairy operation:

-  (A) The volume of the actual milk marketings for the months the participating dairy operation has been in operation extrapolated to a yearly amount.
+(1) The volume of the actual milk marketings for the months the participating dairy operation has been in operation extrapolated to a yearly amount.

-  (B) An estimate of the actual milk marketings of the participating dairy operation based on the herd size of the participating dairy operation relative to the national rolling herd average data published by the Secretary.
+(2) An estimate of the actual milk marketings of the participating dairy operation based on the herd size of the participating dairy operation relative to the national rolling herd average data published by the Secretary.

-(2) **Dairy operations with 1 year or more of production history** — In the case of a participating dairy operation that was not in operation prior to January 1, 2014, that has not established a production history, and that has been in operation for equal to or longer than 1 year, the participating dairy operation shall elect the annual milk marketings during any 1 calendar year to determine the production history of the participating dairy operation.

-(3) **Adjustment** — The Secretary shall adjust the production history of a participating dairy operation determined under paragraph (1) or (2) to reflect any increase or decrease in the national average milk production relative to calendar year 2017.

 **(c) Required information** A participating dairy operation shall provide all information that the Secretary may require in order to establish the production history of the participating dairy operation for purposes of participating in dairy margin coverage.